 Legally Blonde with Reese Witherspoon.
-The scene where Reese is shopping with her girlfriends and the clerk tries to pass of last year's item as brand new.
+The scene where Reese is shopping with her girlfriends and the clerk tries to pass off last year's item as brand new.

 Lesson: Making assumptions can cost you the sale.

 Back to the Future with Michael J Fox.
-When Fox first shows up in the 1950's downtown, then enters the cafe.
-He asks for a 'Pepsi Free'.
+When Fox first shows up in the 1950s downtown, then enters the cafe.
+He asks for a 'Pepsi Free.'
 The chef/cashier pesters him.

 Not everyone talks the same way.

-Tommy Boy with Chris Farley: The restaurant scene where Farley shows his flamboyant retail sales technique, by using a food prop to demonstrate a model/example customer.
+Tommy Boy with Chris Farley: The restaurant scene where Farley shows his flamboyant retail sales technique by using a food prop to demonstrate a model/example customer.

 Lesson: If you're new and nervous, don't say that to a customer.
 Ask for help.